Research

 The Value of Government Debt with Domestic Arrears (Job Market Paper)

-With rising levels of public debt globally, a key question is whether governments will have enough fiscal space to borrow sufficiently to navigate the next crisis.
-This paper analyses domestic arrears, i.e. overdue payments by the government to its domestic beneficiaries, as a tool that governments use to satisfy their financing needs.
-I compensate for the lack of reliable data on arrears by using an unexplored historical dataset from the UK during 1700-1900.
+Given the rising levels of public debt globally, a key question is whether governments will have enough fiscal space to navigate the next crisis.
+This paper documents the use of non-marketable financial resources by governments in order to affect the valuation of government bonds and, thus, satisfy public financing needs.
+The paper analyses domestic arrears, i.e. overdue payments by the government to its domestic beneficiaries, as source of non-marketable financing.
+An unexplored historical dataset from the UK during 1700-1900 compensates for the lack of reliable modern data on arrears.
 I find that arrears, whose face value averages 4.3 percent of GDP, have a risk-adjusted present value of 12.9 percent of GDP on average.
-Arrears fulfil the role of shock absorbers for public finances redirecting cash flows between bondholders and suppliers, thus increasing the amount of marketable debt the government can issue.
-The intuition is that arrears accumulate during bad times and as such they are a valuable, insurance-like cash flow for risk-averse bondholders: this warrants higher bond valuations.
-The omission of arrears in the valuation of public marketable debt leads to an underestimation of its fundamental value either through mismeasurement of government expenditures, or due to the disregard of revenues extracted from suppliers via financial repression.
-The paper contributes to the resolution of recently raised public debt valuation puzzles and provides a new rationale for the emergence of arrears, which is otherwise ascribed to bureaucratic inefficiency.
-Finally, I construct and make available a new dataset of outstanding arrears for all EU member countries, documenting how their size and cyclicality is akin to that of the historical UK data.
+This means that arrears increase fiscal space, allowing the issuance of more marketable debt or alternatively reducing its yield.
+The intuition is that arrears accumulate during bad times and redirect cash flows from suppliers to bondholders: thus, they provide risk-averse bondholders with an insurance-like cash flow that justifies higher bond valuations.
+The omission of arrears in the valuation of public marketable debt leads to an underestimation of its fundamental value either through mismeasurement of government expenditures (which might be inflated as compensation for suppliers), or due to the disregard of revenues extracted from suppliers via financial repression.
+The paper contributes to the resolution of recently raised public debt valuation puzzles and provides a new rationale for the emergence of arrears.
+Finally, a new dataset of outstanding arrears for EU member countries is presented, revealing size and cyclicality akin to that of historical UK data.

 Watch here a layman explanation of this research project.